Kernel-Kratos/Flywheel-store/README.md

 # JWT Secret
 auth.token.jwtSecret=your_secret_key_here
 ```
+> A Jwt token is given as default
 ### 3.Run the application
 ```bash
 mvn spring-boot:run
 ```
-The Api will be available at http//localhost:8080
+The Api will be available at http://localhost:8080

 ### Endpoint structure
 * Main endpoint : localhost:8080/api/v1